nicholaskillin/baby-r2-sounds/README.md

 ## Setting up the Circuit

-I wanted to keep as much of Mr. Baddeley's design in place as possible, so I decided to power my arduino through the FS-iA6B.
+I wanted to keep as much of Mr. Baddeley's design in place as possible, so I decided to power my setup through the FS-iA6B.

 You can also send commands to the arduino via the FS-iA6B by connecting the arduino to the iBus output.
 You will need to connect the Arduino to the iBus of the FS-iA6B as shown.